 Depending on where you live, your winters may be categorised by slick rainy surfaces, ice and slush, or even deep snow.
 Customising shoes and socks with the proper traction and support for your environment is the first line of defence against injury.

 Above all, look for waterproof shoes with plenty of ankle support.
 For consistently rainy environments, forego lighter racing shoes in favour of heavier, more cushioned trainer and trail shoes.

 Read this: Best Bluetooth headphones for running

-Depending on how often your neighborhood attracts snow, your best option could be adding chains or anti-slip soles to your shoes, preferably those that work as well on slippery pavement as on ice.
+Depending on how often your neighbourhood attracts snow, your best option could be adding chains or anti-slip soles to your shoes, preferably those that work as well on slippery pavement as on ice.
 Digitsole produces heated athletic shoes and soles with smart sensors that track your workouts, which sounds promising but could potentially lead to undesirable sweat.

 As for socks, moisture wicking and cushioning is much more important than warmth.
 Sweaty feet will swiftly lead to blisters, so don't wear your thick woolen Christmas socks on a run.
 Blistering and bruising is especially common in winter, because you may not feel any pain in your toes until you exacerbate the problem.

 Sometimes cold weather runs can feel amazing.
 You don't feel sweaty, you push harder because you don't feel sore, you don't get as thirsty, and you generally feel less tired at the end of it.
 While this is certainly a perk that can help motivate you to work out, remember that your Narnia-esque wintry surroundings are only making you feel magically strong.